Problem Solving: integrated methodologies, tools and applications in Lean consulting

 why and how the proposed solution will change the situation toward the goal.

-STEP 3 - CHECK
+PHASE 3 - CHECK

-Phase of verifying the effectiveness of the adopted solutions by comparing them with the expected objectives through the collection and evaluation of results.
+Phase of checking the effectiveness of the adopted solutions by comparing them with the expected objectives through the collection and evaluation of results.
 It is important to carefully collect data and information to verify the effect of introducing the corrective action on the process.

-STEP 4 - ACT
+PHASE 4 - ACT

 a.
 Standardize the best improvement initiatives.
 This requires making necessary changes to: Procedures, instructions and work cycles, Plant, and equipment.
 It is If the tried-and-tested methodologies have brought important benefits it is suggested that they be extended to similar processes.